Docker Compose commands reference

 environment.
 Resets your environment so that you can run the setup again.
 Optionally, you can keep a

-backup of your configuration using the CDT.
-Note: Running the compose script with this argument completely removes the Order Management
+backup of your configuration by using the CDT.
+Note: Running the composed script with this argument completely removes the setup.

 |